-The TPS54140A has an overload recovery (OLR) circuit.
-The OLR circuit will slow start the output from the overload voltage to the nominal regulation voltage once the fault condition is removed.
-The OLR circuit will discharge the SS/TR pin to a voltage slightly greater than the VSENSE pin voltage using an internal pull down of 100μA when the error amplifier is changed to a high voltage from a fault condition.
-When the fault condition is removed, the output will slow start from the fault voltage to nominal output voltage.
+The TPS54160A has an overload recovery (OLR) circuit.
+The OLR circuit slow starts the output from the overload voltage to the nominal regulation voltage once the fault condition is removed.
+The OLR circuit discharges the SS/TR pin to a voltage slightly greater than the VSENSE pin voltage using an internal pull down of 100 μ A when the error amplifier is changed to a high voltage from a fault condition.
+When the fault condition is removed, the output slow-starts from the fault voltage to nominal output voltage.